dpiloni/MSc-Thesis-Hedge-Funds-and-Portfolio-Diversification.-An-Empirical-Analysis/README.md

 ## Data <a id="2"></a>
 The analysis is performed using monthly data for to the period April 1994 - June 2020 (in US dollars).
 In order to measure the different asset classes I use:
-* Equity: MSCI All Country World Index
+* Equity: MSCI All Country World Index (source: Morningstar Direct)
-* Bonds: Bloomberg Barclays Global Aggregate
+* Bonds: Bloomberg Barclays Global Aggregate (source: Morningstar Direct)
-* Commodities: Standard & Poor's GSCI
+* Commodities: Standard & Poor's GSCI (source: Morningstar Direct)
-* Hedge Funds: Credit Suisse Hedge Fund Indexes for every strategy considered
+* Hedge Funds: Credit Suisse Hedge Fund Indexes for every strategy considered (source: Credit Suisse)
     * Long/Short Equity
     * Emerging Markets
     * Global Macro